Do you want to take a day trip to Holy Island but don’t have a car? No problem! Here’s how to do it and what to expect.

-Billy Shiels Boat Trips offer a four-hour excursion, sailing along the coastline and the Farne Islands, and includes two hours ashore on Holy Island.
+Between May and October, Billy Shiels Boat Trips offer a four-hour excursion, sailing along the coastline and the Farne Islands, and includes two hours ashore on Holy Island.

 These boat excursions look wonderful.
 There are greater opportunities for wildlife spotting and they have the advantage of visiting Lindisfarne during high tide when it is much quieter.